Moss on Roofs can be a Health Hazard

 While not all mould (fungi) and algae pose a health danger, some are harmful, especially for older people, younger children and people who suffer from asthma and respiratory problems.
 The spores on your roof can get inside your home because they end up on the driveway and paths, and are easily tracked inside.

-Different mould species can have varying health effects, but it is important to remember that any excessive mould growth needs to be taken care of, regardless of the species.
+Different mould species can have varying health effects, but it is important to remember that excessive mould growth needs to be taken care of, regardless of the species.
 Any excessive mould growth can lead to increased allergies, toxicity, and house/building structural problems.